Tour riêng

 We want you to enjoy the traditional Japanese food, soba-noodle making experience, which has been going on since the Edo period (1600)!

-Also, this trial course comes with tempura.
+This trial course comes with tempura.

 Tempura is a traditional Japanese food, and tempura is also a traditional Japanese food known from around 1600.